Clifford-Deformed Compass Codes: Threshold Plots

-The thresholds were found using finite-size scaling analysis near threshold.
+The thresholds were estimated using finite-size scaling analysis near an observed crossing point.
 The numerical fit was a quadratic function of $(p-p_{th})L^{1/\nu}$ where $p$ is the physical error rate, $p_{th}$ is the threshold, $L$ is the distance and $\nu$ is a critical parameter.
-Numerical fits yield threshold value and uncertainties are no greater than 0.8\% for all thresholds reported in Table \ref{tab:Totalthresh}.
-We confirmed the stability of the threshold found with respect to finite-size effects by looking at how the logical error rates fluctuated with distance.
+We observe strong agreement of the fitted curves with the numerical data.